Jump to content

 View File

-This plugin, as a master file, attempts to correct an oversight within Oblivion by allowing NPCs to catch the dreaded disease Porphyric Hemophilia.
+This plugin, as a master file, attempts to correct oversights within Oblivion by allowing NPCs to catch the dreaded disease Porphyric Hemophilia.
 In essence, NPCs may now become infected and become Vampires.
 As its function solely handles transmission, it doesn't handle NPC behavior nor includes companion-styled reactions or commands.
+It also permits the player to drink bottles of Human Blood to restore his/her more youthful appearance as if having fed directly upon a sleeping victim.

 There are two methods in which the player may infect an NPC, and give them the dreaded vampire disease.
 The first is by way of the nighttime visits where the player takes blood from a sleeping victim.
 The second means is by way of having sex with the participant.